 Either use store-bought quality nut butter (only nuts in the ingredients such as Once Again or Barneys), or make your own.
-Of course home-made won’t be as glossy, but who cares!
+Of course homemade nut butter won't be as glossy, but still healthy and fresher in flavor.

 Cashews, almonds, walnuts, macadamias, any nut will do.
 Nuts are magic.